 An additional difficulty with printing Tyvek for medical packaging is the fact that such orders are generally large-scale, but require that each package carry a unique identifying code.
 For the end users of medical packaging, of course, this is a necessity, but it greatly complicates the printing process.

 Accordingly, when Tyvek is printed for medical purposes it is generally handled by advanced industrial printers.
-These printers come equipped with relatively powerful processors, which can be programmed to print an individual code onto each package.
+These Tyvek label printers come equipped with relatively powerful processors, which can be programmed to print an individual code onto each package.
 In addition, for many orders a barcode is required, and modern Tyvek printers can automatically print the required type of barcode onto each individual package.

-Another difficulty with printing Tyvek for medical purposes is that often such orders require very specific, and often quite complicated, designs.
+Another difficulty with printing Tyvek medical packaging is that often such orders require very specific, and often quite complicated, designs.
 Different healthcare providers might, for instance, insist that a particular font be used for their packaging, or that long and extremely small instructions be printed on each item.
-Therefore, Tyvek printers must offer a variety of fonts, and be able to print with sufficient resolution that even the smallest writing is legible.
+Therefore, Tyvek pouch printers must offer a variety of fonts, and be able to print with sufficient resolution that even the smallest writing is legible.

-Considerations When Utilizing Tyvek-Based Packaging
+Considerations When Utilizing Tyvek Label Printer

 Lastly, when printing Tyvek for medical packaging, an absolute necessity is that the packaging not be damaged in any way during the printing process.
 Typically, after packaging is printed, it is subjected to high temperatures in order to sterilize it, before medical equipment is sealed inside.
 Even the smalled tear or abrasion on the Tyvek packaging will compromise the sterility of the packaging, and so whilst conducting this kind of printing on Tyvek great care must be taken to avoid damaging the substrate in any way.